Carrier Global Corporation [CARR] stock Upgrade by Mizuho analyst, price target now $53

 Trading performance analysis for CARR stock

-Carrier Global Corporation [CARR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.81.
-With this latest performance, CARR shares gained by 3.83% in over the last four-week period, additionally plugging by 14.31% over the last 6 months – not to mention a drop of -8.58% in the past year of trading.
+Carrier Global Corporation [CARR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.19.
+With this latest performance, CARR shares gained by 8.79% in over the last four-week period, additionally plugging by 12.23% over the last 6 months – not to mention a drop of -1.98% in the past year of trading.

 Carrier Global Corporation [CARR]: A deeper dive into fundamental analysis